 Klipsch T5 II True Wireless Sport

 These are sport-focused versions of Klipsch's second-generation T5 wireless earbuds.
 The Klipsch T5 II True Wireless Sport still are some of the best-sound wireless earbuds you can buy, but they've been designed with a new ear-piece and come with a number of new eartips and earwings to better fit in your ears.
-Maybe the most striking feature is their charging case.
-It's water-tight and basically drop-proof, but more importantly it's integrated with little gel beads to soak up moisture; you can place your earbuds right back in the case after your workout and they'll dry themselves out.
+Maybe the most striking feature is its charging case; it's water-tight and basically drop-proof, but more importantly it's integrated with little gel beads to soak up moisture; you can place your earbuds right back in the case after your workout and they'll dry themselves out.

 Master & Dynamic MW07 Go

 Master & Dynamic released the original MW07 in 2018 and we called them “the most beautiful wireless earbuds you can buy.”
 They’re made of acetate and stainless steel are just gorgeous.
 The 2019-released MW07 Go aren’t quite as “premium,” but they’re also a bit different.
 They’re made of an ultra-durable TR90 composite material, which makes them water- and sweat-resistant.
 They’re also 15-percent smaller and lighter than the original MW07, which will help them better stay in your ears while you’re working out.

 The Sony WF-SP800N are unique on this list because they are wireless earbuds that are designed for working out, but they also have active noise-cancellation similar to the company’s flagship WF-1000XM3.
 The Sony WF-SP800N don’t quite have the sound quality or noise-cancelling abilities of the WF-1000XM3, however, because they lack the same QN1e processor.
 That said, they’re significantly cheaper.

 Jabra Elite Active 75t